Kiranchawla09/Breast-Cancer-Prediction/README.md

 The attached Jupyter Notebook uses the data from the following link: https://www.kaggle.com/uciml/breast-cancer-wisconsin-data/download

-K- NearestNeighbour Algorithm has been used in the prediction of type of the breast cancer (Benign or Malignant) with an accuracy of 96.49%.
+K- NearestNeighbours Algorithm has been used in the prediction of type of the breast cancer (Benign or Malignant) with an accuracy of 96.49%.